roma5840/PetFeeder/README.md

 ## Current Version

-### v13.1 - Login Persistence
+### v13.2 - Security Bug Fixes in Verify-TOTP
+*   Bug fix in verify-totp where users could potentially bypass due to bugs in login persistence.
-*   Added login persistence: Users remain logged in even after closing the app or removing it from multitasking.
+*   **v13.1:** Added login persistence: Users remain logged in even after closing the app or removing it from multitasking.

 #### General Changes in v13:
 *   Device Management: Users can now log out specific devices or all devices at once.